 Let’s review the new weightlifting shoe from Nike – the Savaleos.

-Here are some of the styles we are going to look at:
+Here are some of the styles that are available now:

 Let’s take a look at this new shoe.